davestj/scastd/docs/DatabaseMigration.md

 # Database Backend Migration

 The original code base only supported MySQL.
-The database layer has been refactored to a pluggable interface and now supports MySQL, MariaDB and PostgreSQL.
+The database layer has been refactored to a pluggable interface and now supports MariaDB and PostgreSQL.

 ## Selecting a Backend

 Configure the database engine using the `DatabaseType` field in `scastd.conf`.
 Valid values:

-- `mysql`
 - `mariadb`
 - `postgres`

 Schema setup scripts are loaded from `/etc/scastd/<dbtype>.sql` if present.
 Bundled copies live in the source tree under `src/`:

-- `src/mysql.sql`
 - `src/mariadb.sql`
 - `src/postgres.sql`
 - `src/sqlite.sql`